Pfleiderer-Adrian/Xnat-Ubuntu/README.md

 * Download the installScript.sh file
 * copy the file to your Ubuntu Server in your root directory (Command: cd /)
 * execute the file with the Command: sudo bash installScript.sh
-* after the installation and several minutes to take the side up look at localhost or your URL
+* after the installation and several minutes to look at your URL
 * now make the necessary configuration (processing url & admin password change)

 ## Necessary Configurations